Sunday, March 6, 2011

 WATER: 43 gallons in 2 tanks, enough for 6 months, because I could use a little ocean in soups, rainwater could be caught, most canned goods contained some water, and I washed myself and dishes mostly in salt water and rain.
 Other liquids: 18 liters of fruit juices, 5 liters of Spanish red wine (at 8 cents a liter).

-FOOD: 105 1-pound cans of varied fruits and vegetables.
+FOOD: 105 one pound cans of varied fruits and vegetables.
 42 cans of corned beef, Spam equivalent, and sardines.
 A one dollar 92 pound stalk of initially green bananas.
 18 eggs and no refrigeration.
 14 pounds of potatoes, which lasted a little longer.
 6 pounds of crackers and bread.
 13 pounds of rice.
 Forgotten quantity of oatmeal.
 Small amounts of condensed milk, coffee, condiments.
 Some rice and spinach (the opposite of chocolate) lasted until Florida.

 MEDICAL: Usual first aid supplies.
 Benzadrine, sedative, dramamine, and cold tablets.
-Bought for $1 in Las Palmas: a glass syringe and needle, four 200 milligram vials of dry penicillin, 4 vials of saline solution.
+Bought for $1 total in Las Palmas: a glass syringe and needle, four 200 milligram vials of dry penicillin, 4 vials of saline solution.
 Morphine.
 DDT.
 "Mexican poultice".

 CIGARETTES: 65 packs of Pall Malls.
+I quit smoking 10 years later.

 PROPULSION: 7 sails.
 120 liters of diesel fuel, enough for 400 miles in calm water or 200 miles in moderate waves and swells.

-NAVIGATION: Sextant.
+NAVIGATION: 1890s sextant.
 Time signals from a 160 kc - 4500 kc radio receiver.
 Watch, bought for $7.20 in Tangier, but quite accurate because it was kept in one position on cotton and wound every two days, with the deviation from radio signals charted and compensated.
-Swedish compass with compensatable errors.
+Swedish compass with compensable errors.
 Cheap compass and alarm clock for reserves.
 Lifeboat chart of North Atlantic and 10 charts of West Indies, Bahamas, Florida.
 Walker Excelsior log with spare rotor (see Holland chapter).
 Pilot books for West Indies, Bahamas, lower Florida.
 HD486 altitude and azimuth tables.
 Abridged 1957 Nautical Almanac.
 Slide rule, triangles, etc.

 COMMUNICATION: Receive yes, transmit no. I expected to reach the New World, but not call for help and endanger others.
 A few years later the captain of a yacht in trouble off New Jersey radioed for help.
 All aboard survived, but two crew members of a blimp that went to their rescue did not.
 Many times in the White Mountains of New Hampshire hikers have called for help, subjecting rescuers to considerable expense and danger.

-The 7 segments before this one were from letters, notes and memory.
+The seven segments before this one were from letters, notes and memory.
 From here to the USA the text from my daily log is abridged and edited for clarity.
 The log had to be written carefully to project how long my supplies would last.
 Also it was important that I not lose a day.
 For about half the crossing I could receive BBC radio time signals, and the last half I relied on USA stations, although they gave only the precise time, not the day.
 An error of a day in making navigation calculations could spoil the accuracy of my navigation, which was not important far at sea, but vital as I neared land.

 Rick took pictures of the departing Swalker and sent me copies of the few that were successful.